welaika/wordless/rtfm/source/_pages/usage/initializers.rst

 prefer.
 Each file in this directory will be automatically required by Wordless.

 Moreover: each of these files comes already packed with interesting, often used functions and configurations.
 They are ready to be uncommented.
-Take youself a tour directly in the code
+Take yourself a tour directly in the code
 @ https://github.com/welaika/wordless/tree/master/wordless/theme_builder/vanilla_theme/config/initializers